 Shareholders should have the right to know, which allows them to attempt to replace, directors who are not receptive to majority votes.
-Currently, our Company has no procedure to disclose lack of action regarding majority votes.
-These procedures could ensure that there is a consequence for the management of the Company failing to clearly, and in a timely manner, communicate with the shareholders about the results of the voting, especially majority votes, and how the desires of the shareholders expressed in such votes may be acted upon in a constructive manner.
+Currently, our Company has no procedure to disclose lack of action regarding majority votes, or hold directors accountable who claim their duty rises above the majority.
+These procedures would ensure that there is a consequence for the management of the Company failing to clearly, and in a timely manner, communicate with the shareholders about the results of the voting, especially majority votes, and how the desires of the shareholders expressed in such votes may be acted upon in a constructive manner.

 Over the last four years, the management of our Company has opposed all shareholder proposals, eight of which have won majority votes.
+To the best of our knowledge, in all cases it has failed to effectively act, employ or even disclose why it has not responded to the consensus of the shareholders expressed in the votes on these proposals.